Client Journals in SupportAbility refer to any notes or evidence that is recorded about a Client.

 - Within the 'Goal Strategies' section of a Goal:

-- Within the 'Clients' section of an Activity:
+- Within the 'Clients' section of an Activity, for the purpose of linking evidence to the instance of service delivery:

 When this icon is selected, a list of these Journals is displayed, along with the date and title of each and a link to access each Client Journal as required.
 Hovering over the title will display the full text (as above).